zararah/opendevtoolkit/_posts/2014-04-20-case-study-steve-kenei.md

 I usually point people towards donor portals if they know who they want the data from; DFID’s [DevTracker](http://devtracker.dfid.gov.uk/) for example, or the [UNDP’s open data portal](http://open.undp.org/).
 My colleagues also had a two day training on using the [OECD data](http://www.oecd.org/dac/stats/data.htm), so now they can access this data themselves without any problems; this was really useful for them.

-From my experience, people don’t often need disaggregated figures, or even detailed geocoded data.
-They’re more interested in big aggregated figures that they can use in a ‘headline’ style, rather than the small, detailed data.
+From my experience here in Nairobi, people don’t often need disaggregated figures, or even detailed geocoded data.
+My colleagues in the office here are more interested in big aggregated figures that they can use in a ‘headline’ style, rather than the small, detailed data.
 For example, the level of knowing how much is being spent in a certain country within a certain sector is adequate, or how much a certain donor is spending in a certain country.

 There was one time that a colleague of mine wanted to know how much money was being spent on HIV/AIDS prevention + support in Western Kenya, but we couldn’t find anything.
 We looked at the IATI datastore, directly on the [Global Fund site](http://www.theglobalfund.org/en/), but we didn’t get anything.